Technologicat/python-3-scicomp-intro/README.md

 ### Lecture slides and exercises ###

+Also in the slides, the course is split into two parts.

-The slides go into some more detail on some of the basics and fundamentals, but still, not everything is covered.
+In the first part, the slides go into some more detail on some of the basics and fundamentals of Python, but still, not everything is covered.
 For example, generators are discussed only in the exercises.

 The main scientific libraries are introduced at an overview level, but most of the actual examples are deferred to the exercises.
 The idea is that the reader already knows how to do the same things in MATLAB, so that section of the slides mainly points out where to find the relevant functions in NumPy, SciPy, SymPy and Matplotlib.